diegozanlorenzi/json-value-switcher/README.md

 As dependencies it is used [Jest](https://jestjs.io/) to tests and [Babel](https://babeljs.io/) as a transpiler from ES6 to Common.Js.

 # Setting up the container
-In the project folder, run the following command:
+In the project folder, run the following command (don't forget the -d):
 ```
 docker-compose up -d
 ```